-1. Introduction
+Introduction

-We collect and use personal information about parents so that we can operate effectively as a school.
+We collect and use personal information about pupils so that we can operate effectively as a school.

-This privacy notice explains how we collect, store and use (i.e. process) parents" information, as well as what rights parents have in relation to our processing of their information.
+This privacy notice explains how we collect, store and use (i.e. process) pupils' information, as well as what rights pupils have in relation to our processing of their information.